MythicAgents/Apollo/documentation-payload/apollo/commands/ps.md

 The default output includes the PID, process name, session ID, architecture, executable path, user, and integrity level where available.
 Fields that require extended mode retain their empty or unknown values in the process response schema.
-The `signer` field remains empty because file company metadata does not verify a digital signature.
+The `signer` field is the embedded certificate's subject when available in extended mode.
+Catalog-signed files without an embedded certificate leave it empty.
+The field is not a signature or trust verification.

 Safe handles close process and token handles after use.
 The listing supports cancellation and returns the entries collected so far.